Girls Who Code: History

-Girls Who Code was founded by Reshma Saujani in 2012, who came up with the idea of creating the organization during her run for the United States Congress.
-Reshma believed that schools along her campaign route lacked female representation in computer science classrooms.
+Girls Who Code was founded by Reshma Saujani in 2012 who came up with the idea of creating the organization during her run for the United States Congress.
+Reshma's inspiration stemmed from finding that schools along her campaign route lacked female representation in computer science classrooms.
 The organization began under the White House Science & Technology Initiative.
-Girls Who Code runs programs during the academic year teaching high school girls computing skills like programming, robotics, and web design, with sessions including projects and trips to companies like Twitter and Facebook.
-As of 2014, there were more than 1,500 Girls Who Code clubs across America, with the organization aiming to teach one million girls to code by 2020.
+The second hire and founding curriculum director was Ashley Gavin before her career as a comedian.
+Girls Who Code runs programs during the academic year teaching high school girls computing skills such as programming, robotics, and web design, with sessions including projects and trips to companies such as Twitter and Facebook.
+As of 2014, there were more than 1,500 Girls Who Code clubs across America.
 By December 2014, three thousand students had completed a Girls Who Code program, 95% of whom stated they desired to major in computer science in higher education.
-According to the organization's 2021 report, there are approximately 115,000 colleges or post college age alumni who have completed the program.
+According to the organization's 2022 report, there are approximately 185,000 college or post-college age alumni who have completed the program.

 In 2019, the organization announced plans to expand to 10,000 clubs in all 50 states.
 In 2020, Girls Who Code launched a free 2-week virtual Summer Immersion Program in response to the COVID-19 pandemic, with the program serving 5,000 girls in its first year.

 The organization is sponsored by several software and technology companies, including AOL, Google, and Microsoft, and in August 2014 received a $1 million contribution from AT&T.